lucasdaolio/blender-notes/videoEditor.md

 Use "Cross-fade audio" to make audio transition.\
 GOP = FPS/2.\
 Audio config.
 Is in Render Tab.\

+From line 0 upward usually the stips are addet as:
+- SFX
+- Voice
+- Music
+- Video
+- VFX
+- Color balacing/grading

 To join 3D Scene with video, set Render Tab > Shading > Alpha = Transparency.

 Never put Audio strip in na group with effect.

-To change video speed, cut the wanted part and set the speed factor on video because audio does not follow the changes\
+To change video speed, cut the wanted part and set the speed factor on video because audio does not follow the changes.

-In UV Editor > Mask Mode, check Match Movie Leght and Auto Refresh properties\
+In UV Editor > Mask Mode, check Match Movie Leght and Auto Refresh properties.\
-Ctrl-LMB: Apply mask point
+Ctrl-LMB: Apply mask point.

+Its possible to add text directly to the video preview.\
+Color grading can be applied via effect strip with modifiers.